ceph/ceph/doc/radosgw/pubsub-module.rst

 .. versionadded:: Nautilus

-This sync module provides publish and subscribe mechanism for the object store modification events.
+This sync module provides a publish and subscribe mechanism for the object store modification events.
 Events are published into defined topics.
 Topics can be subscribed to, and events can be pulled from them.
 Events need to be acked.
 Also, events will expire and disappear after a period of time.
 A basic push notification mechanism exists too, but it is not